Mitrasen Yadav

+former MP & MLA affiliated with Samajwadi Party & earlier with Communist Party of India.

 Career

-Mitrasen joined politics as a member of the Communist Party of India in 1966.
+Mitrasen entered politics as a member of the Communist Party of India in 1966.
 He was one of the accused in 16 criminal cases including 6 cases of attempt to murder and 3 cases of dacoity, according to his affidavit at the time on nomination.

 In 1977, Mitrasen Yadav was elected to the Uttar Pradesh Vidhan Sabha from Milkipur constituency as a Communist Party of India candidate.
 He was re-elected to the Uttar Pradesh Vidhan Sabha in 1977, 1980, 1985 and in 2012 from Bikapur.

-Mitrasen Yadav was elected to the 9th Lok Sabha from Faizabad constituency as a CPI candidate in 1991.
+Mitrasen Yadav was elected to the 9th Lok Sabha from Ayodhya constituency as a CPI candidate in 1991.
 On 4 March 1995, he joined Samajwadi Party (SP).
 In 1998, he was elected to the 12th Lok Sabha as a Samajwadi Party candidate from the same constituency.
 In 2004, Mitrasen again joined the BSP, and was elected to the 14th Lok Sabha.
 In 2009, he again joined the SP.

 Positions held

 Death

-Mitrasen Yadav died on the morning of September 7, 2015.
+Mitrasen Yadav died on the morning of 7 September 2015.